ninabarzh/orchard/mitigations/webservers/apache/Disable-directory-listing.md

 # Disable directory listing

-As with the [hiding of version and OS identity], this is not a direct security threat as it only allows the attacker to gain information.
+As with the [hiding of version and OS identity](Hide-version-and-OS-identity.md), this is not a direct security threat as it only allows the attacker to gain information.

 Add the following configuration in `/etc/apache2/apache2.conf` to disable directory listing globally (server wide):